By Any Means (2026 film): Production

 The film is directed by Elegance Bratton and produced by Hammerstone Studios, Thunder Road Films, Freedom Principle, and North.Five.Six.
-It is based on the Black List script CI34 from Sascha Penn and Theodore Witcher.
-Alex Lebovici is producing for Hammerstone Studios, alongside Basil Iwanyk and Erica Lee for Thunder Road Films, Chester Algernal Gordon for Freedom Principle, Stephen Levinson, and Mark Wahlberg for Closest to the Hole Production banner.
-Wahlberg also leads the cast, initially alongside Sterling K. Brown.
+It is based on the 2018 Black List script CI-34, from Sascha Penn and Theodore Witcher.
+Alex Lebovici is producing for Hammerstone Studios, alongside Basil Iwanyk and Erica Lee for Thunder Road Films, Chester Algernal Gordon for Freedom Principle, Stephen Levinson, and Mark Wahlberg for the Closest to the Hole Production banner.
+Wahlberg also co-leads the cast, initially alongside Sterling K. Brown.
 In February 2025, Yahya Abdul-Mateen II joined the cast, replacing Brown, due to scheduling conflicts.

-Principal photography began on April 15, 2025 in Atlanta, Georgia.
+Principal photography began on April 15, 2025 in Atlanta, Georgia, with Ante Cheng serving as the cinematographer.
 In April, Nicole Beharie, Giancarlo Esposito, Josh Lucas, David Strathairn, Ethan Embry, LisaGay Hamilton, and LaChanze joined the cast.
 In May, Bright White Light boarded the film.
 Filming wrapped on June 17, 2025.

+Sascha Penn received sole writing credit for the film, with additional literary material (not on-screen) credited to Arash Amel, Elegance Bratton, Andrew Ferguson, and Theodore Witcher.

+Release

+In April 2026, Paramount Pictures acquired the U.S. distribution rights.
+By Any Means premiered on September 1, 2026 at the Paramount Pictures Studios in Los Angeles, and theatrically released in the United States by Paramount Pictures on September 4, 2026.

+Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 50 out of 100, based on 20 critics, indicating "mixed or average" reviews.
+Audiences surveyed by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.